Don't Believe The Hype

 If Kroger can’t even recognize that challenge, then I struggle to see how it will work its way out of it.”

 First, the author is right that retail is an industry that undergoes shifts every 12 to 15 years, although it should be noted that grocery retail in particular is far more resistant to these shifts over time than the broader industry.
-This only partially in jest is why shoppers still regularly push carts through stores with wheels that just don’t work as they flip wildly about But even with this qualification, there is a reason why a company like Kroger has successfully grown their grocery business for the past 134 years in surviving past traumas like the Panic of 1907, the depression of 1920, the Great Depression, the hyperinflation of the 1970s, and the financial crisis of a decade ago (same with Wegman’s) when so many others have come and gone along the way.
-While Amazon is indeed a famous creative destroyer, we must remember that the online retailer is still just a baby when it comes to groceries and to be uncharacteristically blunt they have relatively sucked at it up in their less than two decade history (much shorter than more than thirteen decades) in selling leafy greens so far.
-Once again, Amazon may eventually unlock the secrets and takeover the grocery world, but they still have A LOT of work to do to even compete, much less thrive, much less dominate.
+This only partially in jest is why shoppers still regularly push carts through stores with wheels that just don’t work as they flip wildly about.
+But even with this qualification, there is a reason why a company like Kroger has successfully grown its grocery business for the past 134 years in surviving past traumas like the Panic of 1907, the depression of 1920, the Great Depression, the hyperinflation of the 1970s, and the financial crisis of a decade ago (same with Wegmans) when so many others have come and gone along the way.
+While Amazon is indeed a famous creative destroyer, we must remember that the online retailer is still just a baby when it comes to groceries, and to be uncharacteristically blunt it has relatively sucked at it up in its less than two decade history (much shorter than more than thirteen decades) in selling leafy greens so far.
+Once again, Amazon may eventually unlock the secrets and takeover the grocery world, but it still has A LOT of work to do to even compete, much less thrive, much less dominate.

 As for the shift to e-commerce, maybe I’m missing something but Kroger has been providing online home delivery grocery shopping service to its customers for years.
 I know several people that have used it for some time through Kroger or one of its various brands and they already love it.
 Could it be done better?
-Absolutely – just about everything can be done better.
+Absolutely - just about everything can be done better.
 But it’s not as though Kroger hasn’t thought about online grocery and home delivery.
-Because they’re already doing it along with the ability to pick up groceries too at their countlessly many more stores than what Whole Foods has to offer.
-After all, as cited in a previous article on the topic
+Because it's already doing it along with the ability to pick up groceries too at its countlessly many more stores than what Whole Foods has to offer.
+After all, as cited in a previous article on the topic.

 So maybe Kroger doesn’t need to admit its Amazon problem because it doesn’t really have an Amazon problem right now or at any point in the near-term future outside of the perception of the financial media and a bunch of folks trapped in their ivory towers in lower Manhattan.
 And maybe they are already doing some of the things that so many mistakenly think Amazon is bringing to the grocery game for the first time (again, home delivery of groceries is in many ways as old as the grocery business itself).
-Instead, maybe Kroger has bigger things to worry about than what the investment community is seemingly misunderstanding about their business.
-And at a more than -30% discount to its average historical valuation for a grocery business that still has strong long-term growth prospects, I am gladly a long-term buyer of Kroger at these price levels despite any short-term sentiment that may dog the stock price in the short-term, particularly in a market where stock prices as a whole are trading at a more than +50% premium.
-Taking this one step further, I’d say something similar for Target (TGT), which offers a similarly attractive discount in the current market environment.
+Instead, maybe Kroger has bigger things to worry about than what the investment community is seemingly misunderstanding about its business.
+And at a more than -30% discount to its average historical valuation for a grocery business that still has strong long-term growth prospects, I am gladly a long-term buyer of Kroger at these price levels despite any short-term sentiment that may dog the stock price in the short term, particularly in a market where stock prices as a whole are trading at a more than +50% premium.
+Taking this one step further, I’d say something similar for Target, which offers a similarly attractive discount in the current market environment.

 The Bottom Line

 As I stated in a past article on Amazon, the company may eventually over time create a competitive presence in the grocery space to stand alongside the established major grocery retailers that had already moved well in advance of Amazon’s invasion to stave off its competitive threat.
-But Amazon is not likely dominating the grocery store space any time soon, if ever.
-And their competitors are likely to continue doing just fine in the meantime as this all plays itself out over time, as one should also never underestimate the ability of the competition to adjust accordingly as they have already been doing so.
+But Amazon is not likely dominating the grocery store space anytime soon, if ever.
+And its competitors are likely to continue doing just fine in the meantime as this all plays itself out over time, as one should also never underestimate the ability of the competition to adjust accordingly as they have already been doing so.

 In the meantime, don’t believe the hype associated with much of the financial news associated with the progress of the Amazon Whole Foods merger so far, as much of it remains unfounded and conclusions remain far too early to draw any definitive conclusions.
 If anything, the developments we have seen so far are meaningfully less than moving much less anything earth shattering.
 But only time will tell how it all plays out, and it will be worth watching how this merger unfolds in the coming years.

-Looking beyond Amazon Whole Foods, attractive valuations among individual stocks is certainly difficult to come by in the current market environment.
-But opportunities created by potentially misguided sentiment and fear in selected segments of the market is where to find them today.
-It was true of the health care sector (XLV) including major pharmaceutical companies like Pfizer (PFE) at the end of 2016 given concerns over the uncertainty associated with health care legislation and the threat of increasing regulation of drug prices, and it is true of grocery and food companies as well as selected retailers.
+Looking beyond Amazon Whole Foods, attractive valuations among individual stocks are certainly difficult to come by in the current market environment.
+But opportunities created by potentially misguided sentiment and fear in selected segments of the market are where to find them today.
+It was true of the healthcare sector (XLV) including major pharmaceutical companies like Pfizer (PFE) at the end of 2016 given concerns over the uncertainty associated with healthcare legislation and the threat of increasing regulation of drug prices, and it is true of grocery and food companies as well as selected retailers.
 Owning such companies that are currently trading in the face of negative sentiment requires patience, but such is where the best long-term return opportunities reside in the current market environment.

 So don’t believe the hype when reading the financial news headlines.
 Instead, remain diligent, do your own homework, ignore the short-term noise and pursue the substance while protecting against downside risk in working to achieve long-term success.